vegaprotocol/specs/protocol/0083-RFPR-on_chain_referral_program.md

 To apply a referral code and become a referee, a party must fulfil the following criteria:

 - party must not currently be a **referrer**
-- party must not have an active liquidity provision

-The liquidity provision restriction is constant, once a party has become a referee they will be restricted from committing liquidity.
-Any liquidity provision transactions from a referee should be rejected.

 To become a referee, a referee must submit a signed `ApplyReferralCode` transaction with the following fields: